 Three words: Reusable grocery bags.
 Many of us already utilize reusable grocery bags when we’re home, but don’t think about it when we are on vacation.
 The thing is, most people on Hatteras Island are on vacation and since you’re buying everything from condiments to meats, folks often need several bags.
 That being said, the large quantity of both paper and plastic bags aren’t getting reused like they might at home in the event you forgot your cloth bags when on a grocery run.
 Not only are your reusable bags good for your trip to the grocery store, but they can also be used as beach bags!

-Even though curbside recycling is no longer available due to hurricanes and overseas politics, we do still have recycling centers in Rodanthe and Buxton.
-You can easily drop your recyclables off at either location.
+Even though curbside recycling is no longer available due to hurricanes and overseas politics, we do still have a recycling center in Buxton where you can easily drop-off your recyclables.
 Our beaches thank you!

 Pack In, Pack Out: